-I don’t know why people think that lasagna is hard to make.
-Even when making it the traditional way, it is really all about assembling.
-This version is made in the slow cooker, and it could not be easier.
-I made this one as simply as I could.
+I made this one as simple as I could.
 Cheese, pasta, and, sauce.
-Throw it in the slow cooker at lunch time, and then you have a comforting home cooked meal.
+Throw it in the slow cooker at lunchtime, and then you have a comforting home-cooked meal.
 I used regular lasagna noodles, not the no-boil kind.
 The key to making sure that the noodles cook is to add a lot of moisture.
 So make sure that you cover the noodles completely with sauce.
 Feel free to use a meat sauce, or add some sauteed onions and mushrooms.
 Even some spinach would be great in between the layers.

 Having a few of these easy recipes up your sleeve helps get dinner on the table, without a lot of muss and fuss.
 I like to serve this lasagna with a little salad and some garlic bread.